 Case law has also considered the voluntary appearance of the parties before the arbitral tribunal to constitute a valid submission agreement.
 It is also required for the submission agreement to list the subject matter of the dispute as well as the name of the arbitrators, otherwise it is deemed to be null and void.

-Disputes involving rights that are at the full disposal of a person can be submitted to arbitration (Article 1224 NCCP).
+Disputes involving rights that are at the full disposal of a person can be submitted to arbitration (Article 1224 of the NCCP).

-While a clause inserted in a contract between a professional supplier of goods or services and a consumer, which would deprive the consumer of his or her right to bring his or her claim before a court (promesse d’arbitrage) is void (Consumer Code, Article L211-3(13)), the law does not prohibit the conclusion of a submission agreement by a consumer.
-It should be noted that submission agreements can be inserted into insurance contracts with a consumer (Law of 27 July 1997 on insurance contracts as modified, Article 46).
+While a clause inserted in a contract between a professional supplier of goods or services and a consumer, which would deprive the consumer of his or her right to bring his or her claim before a court (promesse d’arbitrage) is void (Article L211-3(13)of the Consumer Code), the law does not prohibit the conclusion of a submission agreement by a consumer.

 Save for public establishments placed under the surveillance of municipalities (communes), which have to request a specific authorisation to enter into any arbitration agreement in relation to contracts of (and thus an exposure to disputes in) a value higher than EUR100,000, no specific text under Luxembourg law prohibits public entities to enter into arbitration agreements.